Stay consistent: Experience and comfort paying off for Bears offensive linemen, young and old

 Leno has been around long enough to have generally experienced everything a seasoned veteran like him should.
 It takes an acute sense of pride in your work to be that available for your team and to have taken the next step in every year you’ve been in the NFL like Leno has.
 A sense of pride that drives Leno every day.
 It takes dedication combined with ability, and a motivating voice in your head.

-After his first full camp on a four-year, $37 million dollar contract extension signed last fall, Leno knows his objective as the blindside protector of the Bears’ offense hasn’t been altered.
+Even in the midst of first full camp after a four-year, $37 million dollar contract extension signed last fall, Leno knows his objective as the blindside protector of the Bears’ offense hasn’t been altered.
 No matter how much the Bears offense is more high-flying under Matt Nagy, it’s the same.
 No matter much more explosive the Bears offense is, it’s the same.
 Leno’s responsibilities are endlessly the same.
 And that’s a good thing.

 “My job doesn’t change, man,” Leno told me of potential shifts while chuckling at the assertion that he’d have to do anything different.
 “I’m still going out there to protect 10 (Mitchell Trubisky) as best as I can.
 I’m still trying to make those holes for Tarik (Cohen), Jordan (Howard), and Benny (Cunningham).”